praekelt/numi-api/docs/index.rst

 .. http:patch:: /users/(str:user_id)

-  Partially updates the :ref:`description <data-users>` of the user with id ``user_id`` using the :ref:`instructions <overview-partial-updates>` given in the request body and returns the given user's description, along with the user's ``id`` and the ``url`` for accessing the user's description.
+  Partially updates the :ref:`description <data-user>` of the user with id ``user_id`` using the :ref:`instructions <overview-partial-updates>` given in the request body and returns the given user's description, along with the user's ``id`` and the ``url`` for accessing the user's description.